Singleton Design pattern examples in java

 Simple singleton Implementation:-

-• a private static variable that is an instance of the same class
+• Private Static Variable: A static variable that is an instance of the same class.

 Eager loading singleton example